Update, Feb. 14, 2024: This article has been updated and fact-checked to reflect the most current tax information according to the IRS.

 Who is a qualifying child?

 If you are claiming a child as part of the EITC, they must be a “qualifying child.”
-The full IRS guidelines on whether your child is a “qualifying child” are here, but let’s review the basics.
-Your child must:
+To be a qualifying child, a child must:

 - Be your child (including adopted, step and foster children); sibling (including half and stepsiblings); or a descendant of your child or sibling, such as a grandchild, niece or nephew.